pybliometrics-dev/pybliometrics/docs/access/general.rst

 Option 2 might require you to additionally set a proxy.
 You can do so in the :doc:`configuration file <../configuration>`.

 Option 3 is rare.
 If you have an InstToken, please provide it during the setup when `pybliometrics` prompts you for it.
 Alternatively, add it to the :doc:`configuration file <../configuration>` manually.
-You may also set the InstToken via `InstToken="XYZ"` in any class.
+You may also set the InstToken via `insttoken="XYZ"` in any class.
 This is the preferred solution if you possess multiple keys.

 There are only three Scopus APIs that you can access without your institution subscribing to it: The Abstract Retrieval API, the Scopus Search API and the Subject Classifications API.